deev/tahoe-lafs/docs/proposed/leasedb.rst

 =====================

-The target audience for this document is developers who wish to understand the new lease database (leasedb) planned to be added in Tahoe-LAFS v1.11.0.
+The target audience for this document is developers who wish to understand the lease database, “leasedb” (planned to be added in Tahoe-LAFS v1.12).

 Introduction